NASA rolls out its mega Moon rocket -- here's what you need to know

 Despite this, it will produce 8.8 million pounds of maximum thrust (39.1 Meganewtons), 15 percent more than the Saturn V, meaning it's expected to be the world's most powerful rocket at the time it begins operating.

-"This is a flagship rocket you're about to see, it's a symbol of our country," Tom Whitmeyer, associate administrator for exploration systems development, told reporters on a call this week.
+"Ladies and gentlemen, the world's most powerful rocket ever right here!"
+NASA administrator Bill Nelson told a crowd.
+"We imagine, we build, we never stop pushing the envelope of what is possible."

-A symbol that comes at an estimated price tag of $4.1 billion per launch for the first four Artemis missions, NASA Inspector General Paul Martin told Congress this month.
+A symbol of US space ambition, it also comes with a hefty price tag: $4.1 billion per launch for the first four Artemis missions, NASA Inspector General Paul Martin told Congress this month.

-Once it reaches the iconic launch pad, where 53 Space Shuttles took off, engineers have roughly two more weeks worth of checks before what's known as the "wet dress rehearsal," the final prelaunch test.
+After reaching the launchpad, there are roughly two more weeks' worth of checks before what's known as the "wet dress rehearsal."

-On the morning of April 3, the SLS team will load more than 700,000 gallons (3.2 million liters) of cryogenic propellants into the rocket and practice every phase of launch countdown, cutting off the engines less than ten seconds from blast off.
+The SLS team will load more than 700,000 gallons (3.2 million liters) of cryogenic propellant into the rocket and practice every phase of launch countdown, stopping ten seconds before blast off.

-The propellant will then be drained to demonstrate safely standing down a launch attempt.

 - To the Moon and beyond -